wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ## Tmux

 Tmux is a contraction of "Terminal Multiplexer".
+The "multi" refers to multiple sub-windows like multiple tabs on a browser window.

 ## Comprehensive